Tamiyo/Mango/README.md

 Mango's journey has been a long one.
 This project started over a year ago from writing this README in 2019 when I began to look into language creation.
 I took some classes at my school, fell in love with the idea of making a programming language, and dove into a few theorical textbooks on the subject.

 As much as I like working on the language, I don't know if I want to spend an exuberant amount of time optimizing it for consumer use at this time.
 I have a lot to learn about language creation before I can mold Mango into something "useful" to code in.
-I also have couple of other side projects I'm interested in such as creating a ray tracing renderer.

-As of writing this I'm graduating college with my bachelors and about to start a fulltime job in software development, and I also plan on going back to school while working in order to get a masters in computer science, so I'm about to get a lot busier :3.

 I don't know what will happen with Mango, I do find working on programming languages to be an __extremely__ fun pastime, so who knows?
 Maybe one day I'll make Mango into a full fledged programming language that I can feel comfortable using on a day-to-day basis.